ManimCommunity/manim/docs/source/contributing/internationalization.rst

 work on your translation in the `C` panel.
 Once you're done, click `Save changes`.
 Your translation will have to be reviewed before being added to the docs.
 You can also get back to the resources list by clicking `d` or change the destination language in `e`.
-Your

-If you want to become a reviewer, please join `Manim's Discord server <https://www.manim.community/discord/>`_ and you can ping the role @Translation Admin.
+If you want to become a reviewer, please join `Manim's Discord server <https://www.manim.community/discord/>`_ and ping the role @Translation Admin.

 If you want to add a new language, you can go to
 `the project page <https://www.transifex.com/manim-community/manim-community-documentation>`_